Stripe Holding Funds? Here's The Fix - DirectPayNet

 Whether you know it or not, as an ecommerce business owner you are high-risk (most likely, anyway).
 Most online business models are high-risk, and high-risk businesses are not supported by Stripe.
 Therefore, they are not able to use Stripe.com’s payment services.
 High risk means there is a higher risk of chargebacks and fraud.

-The trick is that Stripe approves every account that applies without performing any due diligence.
+The trick is that Stripe approves every business that applies initially without performing any due diligence.
 That is until that business starts selling around $20k/month.

 This makes Stripe nervous.
-As a payments aggregator, they don’t give you a merchant account with which you can scale your business, they’ve just allowed Stripe users to operate under their own.
-So as soon as you do start scaling, it raises some flags under the watchful eye of Stripe.
+As a payment aggregator, they don’t give you a merchant account with which you can scale your business, instead they allow Stripe users to operate under their own merchant account.
+So as soon as you do start scaling, it becomes time for them to transition the risk away from their own merchant account and into your own, which means putting your business on hold while they figure out the next steps.

 Funds Are Held as a Security Measure